sammyhenningsson/hal_presenter/README.md

   model Post
 end
 ```
-This make it possible to serialize an instance of Post using the PostSerializer.
+This make it possible to serialize instances of Post using the PostSerializer.
 ``` ruby
 post = Post.new(*args)
 HALDecorator.to_hal(post)